spacechase0/StardewValleyMods/CarryChest/docs/README.md

 3. Run the game using SMAPI.

 ## Use
 Just pick up a chest like normal, even if it's not empty!
+(To pick up a chest, interact with it when your toolbar has an empty slot selected.)

 **Caution:** placing a non-empty chest without the mod installed will lose its contents.